Contributed by Melinda Brasher

 This article was first published at: http://www.writersonthemove.com/2016/09/bait-and-switch-editing.html

 Being a writer, like being any kind of artist who creates something from nothing, is an amazing ability.
 It’s almost like magic.
 And, you are in control.
 You decide what to create.
 The only limit you have is the cap on your imagination.

-Check out my 170+ page ebook (or paperback) that gives you all the basics of FICTION WRITING FOR CHILDREN.
+Check out my 250 page ebook (or paperback) that explains HOW TO WRITE A CHILDREN’S FICTION BOOK.
 It’s newly revised and includes information on finding a publisher or agent and marketing your books.